luau-lang/luau/rfcs/syntax-safe-navigation-operator.md

 Failing the nil-safety check early would make the entire expression nil, for instance `dog?.body.legs` would resolve to `nil` if `dog` is nil, rather than resolve `dog?.body` into nil, then turning into `nil.legs`.

-Because functions can also be nil, the nil-navigation operator will also support `x?()`, which will only call `x` if it is not nil.
+Because functions can also be nil, the safe navigation operator will also support `x?()`, which will only call `x` if it is not nil.

-The list of valid operators to follow the nil-navigation operator would be:
+The list of valid operators to follow the safe navigation operator would be:

 ```lua
 dog?.name